-5 Classes I Wish I took Before Enrolling to a PA Program written by Ryan English, edited by Laura Morrison, May 2014
+5 Classes I Wish I took Before Enrolling to a PA Program written by Ryan English,

 Having a semester and a half under my belt as a graduate student in a physician assistant program, I’ve looked back to see what other classes I could have taken as an undergraduate that would have benefited me in my future.
 I’ve also noticed two classes that I’m really glad that I did take.
 There is so much information flying at you in PA school that having a little knowledge in a related area helps immensely.
 With that experience in mind there are 5 Classes I Wish I took Before Enrolling to a PA Program.
 Let me explain!